peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._ Parts 1 and 2 follow from Theorems 1 through 4, as the case may be.
 For part 1, the lower polynomials are replaced by the degree-_n_ Bernstein polynomials of _f_, and they meet the conditions in those theorems by Jensen's inequality.
 For part 2, the upper polynomials are involved instead of the lower polynomials.
 Part 3 also follows from Remark B of Nacu and Peres (2005\)[^1]. &#x25a1;

-The following conjectures suggest there may be a way to easily adapt other approximating polynomials, besides the ordinary Bernstein polynomials, to the Bernoulli factory problem.
+The following conjecture suggests there may be a way to easily adapt other approximating polynomials, besides the ordinary Bernstein polynomials, to the Bernoulli factory problem.

 **Conjecture.**